 It’s worth noting that this herding style is still being practiced in Germany today.
 And of course, the German Shepherds are the favorites for this particular type of herding.

-What Do German Shepherds Do Now?
+What Are German Shepherds Bred For Now?

 Though you can still find German Shepherds herding sheep around the world, their resume has quickly expanded to include quite a few other jobs.
 With their exceptional intelligence and athletic builds, they can fill all kinds of rolls.